Nick8735/Training/README.md

 <img src="asset/css/script/images/Palette.png" alt="home-page" style="width:550px;"/>

-1. I picked the colour scheme because I wanted to get an office feel with and collective colours that keep the user at ease.
+1. I chose the color palette to create an office ambiance and selected shades that promote user comfort and a sense of togetherness.

 ### Imagery